rohithpr/py-web-search/README.md

 #### Warning: Do not make queries rapidly!
 The servers may block you.

 ### Related project
 Use the [search-api](https://github.com/rohithpr/search-api) to get results in JSON format using http requests.
-(Does not need python)
+(Does not need Python)

 ### Table of Contents